pieye/nimbus-ros/README.md

 ```
 roscore
 ```
-* Start RVIZ on your laptop:
+* Start RVIZ on your machine:
 ```
 rviz
 ```